-According to the terms of our outstanding senior secured convertible promissory notes in no event may any holder thereof convert such holder's note to the extent such conversion would result in such holder beneficially owning more than 4.985% of the then issued and outstanding shares of our common stock, provided that this limitation is 19.985% of our issued and outstanding common stock for any holder of our senior secured convertible promissory note who owned more than 4.985% of our issued and outstanding common stock at the time the issuance of such note.
+According to the terms of our outstanding senior secured convertible promissory notes and the shares of Series B-2 convertible preferred stock to be outstanding upon closing of the transactions contemplated under the December 2020 Exchange Agreement in no event may any holder thereof convert such holder's note or shares of Series B-2 convertible preferred stock to the extent such conversion would result in such holder beneficially owning more than 4.985% of the then issued and outstanding shares of our common stock, provided that this limitation is 19.985% of our issued and outstanding common stock for any holder of our senior secured convertible promissory note who owned more than 4.985% of our issued and outstanding common stock at the time the issuance of such note.
 This conversion limitation may not be waived and any purported conversion that is inconsistent with this conversion limitation will be null and void.
 This conversion limitation will not apply to any conversion made immediately prior to a change of control transaction.
-If noteholder is only able to convert such holder's senior secured convertible promissory note into a limited number of shares due to this conversion limitation, such note could subsequently become convertible into the remainder of the shares as a result of a variety of events.
+If an equityholder is only able to convert such holder's senior secured convertible promissory note or shares of Series B-2 convertible preferred stock into a limited number of shares due to this conversion limitation, such note or shares of Series B-2 convertible preferred stock could subsequently become convertible into the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or such holder sells some of its existing shares.

-If the holders of our senior secured convertible promissory notes elect to convert such notes into common stock, your ownership interest will be diluted and the market price of our common stock may be materially and adversely effected.
+If the holders of our senior secured convertible promissory notes or shares of Series B-2 convertible preferred stock elect to convert such notes or shares into common stock, your ownership interest will be diluted and the market price of our common stock may be materially and adversely effected.